adinrichter/CS_code_summary/README.md

 </div>
 ```

 I decided I didn't want to have side effects or redundancies in my functions, so I added an increment function that the like and dislike functions call when they're run.
-I also added an update function which updates the display of the like and dislike ratio bar when it's interacted with so that it updates in real time.
+I also added an update function which updates the display of the like and dislike ratio bar when it's interacted with so that it updates in real time
 ```
 function like(id) {
     $.ajax({